swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 order: 1
 ---

+**Sep 9, 2023**

+Starting Sep 12, the class will take place in a different room, Y-2-2120, which is in the University Hall building.
+The class time will stay the same, Tue Thu 4:00 PM - 5:15 PM.

 **Sep 6, 2023**

 [Project 1](/cs451/projects.html) is available and is due at 11:59 PM on Sep 24 (Sun).